astronomer/docs/astro/cli/astro-deploy.md

 :::info

-If you have uncommitted changes in your working directory, you must use `-f` or `--force` flag with this command, or commit changes to your code repository.
+If you have uncommitted changes in your working directory, you must use the `-f` or `--force` flag with this command or commit changes to your code repository.

 :::